SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 write.csv(dfPreds, "CaseStudy2Predictions_Ludlow_Rollins.csv")
 ```

 The KNN model that looks at the three closest data points to the test data point has a higher accuracy than the model that looks at 5.
-The accuracy is 85.67%.
-Our model is able to predict whether or not an employee will leave 85.67% of the time.
-The sensitivity of the model is 86.36% meaning that 86.36% of the time when the model labeled a person as not leaving, it was correct.
-The specificity of the model was 71.43% meaning that when someone did leave, the model was able to predict it 71.43% of the time.
+The accuracy is aaproximately 86%.
+Our model is able to predict whether or not an employee will leave about 86% of the time.
+The sensitivity of the model is approximately 87% meaning that about 87%% of the time when the model labeled a person as not leaving, it was correct.
+The specificity of the model was about 75% meaning that when someone did leave, the model was able to predict it 75% of the time.

 ### Trends by Job Role